XMrBeazD/HTTP-Server/README.md

 How to setup the http?
 1. Install Node JS in http://nodejs.org
 2. and open start.bat for run the HTTP Server
-# If you still confused, Direct Message to fal#2412 in Discord
+# If you still confused, you can dm fal#2412 in Discord